 An epidural steroid injection is an injection literally in the epidural space.
 "Epi-" is Latin for "outside of" and "-dura" is the "lining of the nerve root."
 So, an epidural steroid injection is literally an injection in the epidural space.

 We use epidurals for a variety of reasons in the spine.
-We use them for diagnostics—sometimes we put medicine around a certain nerve root in order to determine whether or not it is the source of pain.
-And we often also use them for treatment - to reduce the inflammation and the swelling around nerve roots and sometimes the disc.
+We use them one, for diagnostics—sometimes we put medicine around a certain nerve root in order to determine whether or not it is the source of pain.
+And we use them often also for treatment, in order to reduce the inflammation and the swelling around nerve roots and sometimes the disc.

 An epidural steroid injection in the lower spine, in the lumbar spine, can be accomplished three different ways.
 There are three different ways to get the medicine to the epidural space, I should say.

 One of the older ways is to do what's called a caudal epidural steroid injection.
 So, here's the lower back.
 You can do a caudal where you come in from the very bottom of the spine and you push the medicine up.

 And you can get to the epidural space by doing an interlaminar epidural steroid injection.
 An interlaminar is basically where you come from the back of the spine, you pop through a ligamentum flavum and you put the medicine from the dorsal aspect. or from the back of the spine, and allow it to flow forward.

 And then you can do what's called a transforaminal epidural steroid injection.
 The transforaminal epidural steroid injections for a lot of cases is going to be the preferred method of getting the medicine in, but it does depend on the pathology that you are trying to treat and the underlying anatomy.